Yandex Cloud

 • Log error verbosity Management console API CLI Terraform

-• terse (LOG_ERROR_VERBOSITY_TERSE for Terraform, CLI, and API).
-The DETAIL, HINT, QUERY, and CONTEXT fields are excluded from the error message.
+• terse (LOG_ERROR_VERBOSITY_TERSE for Terraform, CLI, and API): DETAIL, HINT, QUERY, and CONTEXT fields are excluded from the error message.

-• verbose (LOG_ERROR_VERBOSITY_VERBOSE for Terraform, CLI, and API).
-The error message includes the SQLSTATE error code, the source code file name, function name, and the number of the row that generated the error.
+• verbose (LOG_ERROR_VERBOSITY_VERBOSE for Terraform, CLI, and API): Error message includes the SQLSTATE error code, source filename, function name, and the line number where the error occurred.

 • Log lock waits Management console API CLI Terraform

-Controls logging of long lock waits.
-When enabled, a log entry is created when a PostgreSQL session waits longer than Deadlock timeout to get a lock.
+Controls the logging of long lock waits.
+When this setting is enabled, the system writes a log entry whenever a PostgreSQL session’s lock acquisition time exceeds the Deadlock timeout value.

 This setting is disabled by default.